grandey/d23a-fusion/README.md

 The analysis has been performed within this environment on _macOS 13_ (arm64).

 ### Input data
-The analysis code requires projections of global mean sea level change from the [IPCC AR6 Sea Level Projections](https://doi.org/10.5281/zenodo.6382554) repository, which can be downloaded as follows:
+The analysis code requires projections of global mean sea-level rise from the [IPCC AR6 Sea Level Projections](https://doi.org/10.5281/zenodo.6382554) repository, which can be downloaded as follows:

 ```
 mkdir data